By Paul Taylor

-Eating seaweed for hair loss might be worth a shot depending upon which type of hair loss it is.
+Eating seaweed for hair loss issues might be worth a shot depending upon which type of hair loss it is.
 The three conditions below are probably the most likely ones that can be treated by adding seaweed to your diet.

 This is the most common type of hair loss affecting men and women, and is usually known as male pattern baldness.